raktim-mondol/BioFusionNet/README.md

-# MAGNet: Multimodal Attention-Based Network for Survival Analysis
+# MAGNet: Multimodal Attention-Guided Network for Survival Analysis

 Table of Contents
 About